bensmiller/detection-limit-fitting/README.md

 If you have feature requests or questions, or would like to get help with problem or report a bug, please use the discussions tab.

 ## Latest Revisions
+1.  **NEW FEATURE: New fitting models - exponential and stretched exponential**
+2.  **NEW FEATURE: Can now fix zero in fits**
+3.  **NEW FEATURE: Specify own colours manually**
+4. Bug fixes with fitting including 4PL and 5PL
+5. Visual adjustments in multifit
-1.  **NEW FEATURE: ANOVA testing**
+6.  **NEW FEATURE: ANOVA testing**
-2.  **NEW FEATURE: toggle Y log transform**
+7.  **NEW FEATURE: toggle Y log transform**
-3.  **NEW FEATURE: can now modify initial guesses for fitted parameters**
+8.  **NEW FEATURE: can now modify initial guesses for fitted parameters**
-4. Changed t test to just be between two files, now that ANOVA is implemented.
+9. Changed t test to just be between two files, now that ANOVA is implemented.
-5. Added plotting features in "Multiple plots":
+10. Added plotting features in "Multiple plots":

 ## Installation